shivamsorout/My-Portfolio/My-Portfolio-README.md

 # My-Portfolio
 This is my Portfolio Website .
-This Website is fully Resposive for all the devices .
+This Website is fully Respnosive for all the devices .
 In this Website I used Following technologies HTML, CSS and add some functionalty using Javascript.
 You can also download My resume from this website.
 The Form Section Which I made in this website is also working .
 When we submit details in form then those details will sent to google sheet and saved there.